OpenMPDK/dss-ansible/README.md

 ### S3-benchmark

-s3-benchmark is a performance testing tool that can check the performing S3 operations (PUT, GET, and DELETE) for objects. s3-benchmark is automatically installed by Ansible to "/usr/dss/nkv-minio/s3-benchmark".
+s3-benchmark is a performance testing tool that can check the performing S3 operations (PUT, GET, and DELETE) for object storage. s3-benchmark is automatically installed by Ansible to "/usr/dss/nkv-minio/s3-benchmark" on each VM node.

 #### *Command Line Arguments*

 Below is the command line arguments to use S3-Benchmark displayed using help:

-        ./s3-benchmark -h
+        /usr/dss/nkv-minio/s3-benchmark -h
         Wasabi benchmark program v2.0
         Usage of myflag:
         -a string